Manavlahariya202/alog_stock_market/README.md

 # Algo-Trading System with ML & Google Sheets Automation

-A Python-based prototype for an algorithmic trading system that backtests a trading strategy, uses a simple ML model for prediction, and logs results automatically to Google Sheets.
-# Algo-Trading System with ML & Google Sheets Automation
 A Python-based prototype for an algorithmic trading system that backtests a trading strategy, uses an ML model for prediction, logs results automatically to Google Sheets, and provides an interactive web interface.

-## Features
-Fetches daily stock data for specified tickers (e.g., NIFTY 50 stocks) using the yfinance library.
 ## Features
 * Interactive Web Interface: Built with Streamlit to select stocks and visualize results in real-time.